lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 code, as long as required method and attribute names don't overlap with any existing methods in Inline::Lua::Table's inheritance tree.
 For ways around this limitation, see .dispatch(), .obj(), and LuaParent, below.

+Unlike objects behaving as tables via metatable-backed indexing, an actual
+::Table can be iterated over and its full set of keys and values can be known.
+This means that tables can accept list assignments in Perl (though they intentionally do not themselves flatten in list context), and they also are able to provide the .list, .hash and related methods.
+While these iteration-backed features only work on ::Table itself, table-like array and hash subscripting is supported for all ::Objects with suitable metamethods, as well as the OO features described later in this class like .dispatch and .obj.

 #### method new (Inline::Lua:D :$lua!)